ICRAR/daliuge/docs/graphs.rst

 * Finally, a data DROP can be the *output* of an application DROP, in which case the application is the *producer* of the data DROP.

-Physical graphs are the final product fed into the :ref:`drop.managers`.
-The fact that they contain DROPs means that they describe exactly what an execution consists of.
-They also contain partitioning information that allows the different managers to distribute them across different nodes and Data Islands.

-Deployment
-""""""""""
-Use the client.
+Physical graph specifications are the final (the only) graph products that will be submitted to the :ref:`drop.managers`.
+Once DROP managers accept a physical graph specification, it is their responsibility to create and deploy DROP instances on their managed resources as prescribed in the physical graph specification such as partitioning information (produced during the `Translation`_) that allows different managers to distribute graph partitions (i.e. DropIslands) across different nodes and Data Islands by setting up proper :ref:`drop.channels`.
+The fact that physical graphs are made of DROPs means that they describe exactly what an :ref:`drop.execution` consists of.
+In this sense, *physical graph* is the graph execution engine.

+In addition to DROP managers, the DFMS prototype also includes a *Physical Graph Manager*, which allows users to manage all currently running and past physical graphs within the system.
+Although current *Physical Graph Manager* implementation only supports "add" and "get" physical graph specifications, features such as graph event monitoring (through the DROP :ref:`drop.events` subscription mechanism) and the graph statistics dashboard will be added in the near future.